This post may contain affiliate links. Please read our disclosure policy.

 This creamy honey mustard chicken recipe has tender, melt-in-your-mouth chicken breasts and a silky honey Dijon sauce.
-It's quick and easy to make, so it's great for busy weeknights but tasty enough for company!
+It’s quick and easy for busy weeknights!

-In this recipe, the sauce isn't too sweet, but it definitely has a bit of sweetness from the honey.
+In this recipe, the sauce isn’t too sweet, but it definitely has a bit of sweetness from the honey.
 The Dijon mustard helps to balance that sweetness.
-I just love the flavor combo.
-And the cream and butter... yeah, this is one delicious sauce.
-This hasn't been tested on kids, but I think this could be a hit with them if you want to try something slightly fancier than chicken fingers dipped in honey mustard haha.
+This will be a hit with kids if you want to try something slightly fancier than chicken fingers dipped in honey mustard!

 How to make creamy honey Dijon chicken

-Sure, feel free to substitute with your favorite mustard.
-Keep in mind that the sauce may end up being even sweeter if you don't use Dijon, though, as many mustards are a bit sweet.
-The Dijon cuts some of the sweetness because it has a sharp flavor.
+- Feel free to substitute the Dijon with your favorite mustard.
+The sauce may end up being even sweeter if you don’t use Dijon, though, as many mustards are a bit sweet.

 Creamy Honey Mustard Chicken

 - 2 large chicken breasts cut in half lengthwise